 Mercedes is from Nicaragua, where her chemical engineering degree led her to government work in water treatment and analysis during the 1980′s and 1990′s.
 She worked for seven years in sustainable agriculture programs throughout Central America, while at the same time founding a non-profit in Nicaragua that helps impoverished women learn how to build and use solar ovens and solar food dryers.
 As executive director of this non-profit, Mercedes promotes healthy alternative lifestyles for rural Nicaraguans that also preserve and protect the environment.

-Mercedes and Greg have been married for over ten years.
+Mercedes and Greg Bowles have been married for 16 years.

 Barbara moved to Boulder in 1983.
 After receiving an undergraduate degree in environmental studies and a masters of science in environmental health sciences, Barbara’s professional career involved environmental regulatory work for the U.S. Environmental Protection Agency and the U.S. Department of Interior.
 Outside of work, she has enjoyed, at least once, all of the outdoor activities offered by living in Colorado.